stefankoegl/mongo/README.ttime.md

-Stille to come
+Still to come
 --------------

-The following functionality is not yet planned, but is planned to work as described below.
+The following functionality is not yet implemented, but is planned to work as described below.

 ### Included history